noloitering/NoGUI/test/elements/components/images/readme.txt

 test_imgs.exe
 Tests the 4 different ways of displaying images (NONE, FIT, CUT, SCROLL) and manipulation of those images.
-TODO: need to test scaling in a single direction

 CONTROLS:
 Spacebar: change display mode